SSO for Wasabi Console Access Using CyberArk

 18. Click Save.

-21. Add any members and groups to the newly created role that will have access to the Wasabi Console through SSO.
+21. Add members and groups to the newly created role that will have access to the Wasabi Console through SSO.

 22. Click Add and Save the role settings.